ShadowGrendo/foundry-shadowrun6e/devlog.md

 in chatmessages check for glitches when you roll d6 and cs>4

 glitches are based on more then half the dice you rolled.
 So I believe that means exploded dice also count

+  n note for tommorow...change the test options to include your current dice pool so its clear that the input is fora additional dice